 Most folks clean their handguns because everybody tells them if they don’t the Baba-Yaga will come for them.
-That a dirty handgun is a hundred thousand times more like to malfunction than a squeaky clean pistol.
+They’re told that a dirty handgun is a hundred thousand times more like to malfunction than a squeaky-clean pistol.
 You’ll aim your filthy firearm at the bad guy and…CLICK.

 While a clean gun is a happy gun — and yes, somewhat less likely to stop working than a dirty gun — as long as you keep it lubricated, the main issue you face is simple wear and tear.